jentery/508v4/keywords.md

 * **playtesting**: "playtesting is all about getting people to come play your game to see if it engenders the experience for which it was designed;" stages are exploring a design space, refining a design, and negotiating with all involved (see Hammer et al.)
 * **prediction**: "the use of statistical models, simulations, and testable hypotheses to forecast future events" (see Kari Kraus)
 * **procedural representation or narrative design**: "close correspondence between [a] game’s formal devices and abstracted elements of [a] historical [or fictitious] situation" (see Kirschenbaum; see also  Salen Tekinbas, Zimmerman, and Ryan)
+* **progressive disclosure**: separating information into layers and presenting only what's necessary or relevant; descreases/reduces performance load (see Lidwell, Holden, and Butler)
 * **protocol**: a principle and procedure of organization; in technology circles, it may be universally adopted (e.g., http) to standardize information flow and communication (see Galloway)
 * **restoration**: "a means to re-establish [a cultural object] in a completed state, which may in fact never have actually existed at any given time;" involves speculation in the process (see Eugène Emmanuel Viollet-le-Duc via Kari Kraus)
 * **scenario prototyping**: active participation in design through subjective engagement with a prototype; a narrative exploring past or future uses of a design/product from a user's point of view (see Martin and Hanington)
+* **serial position effect**: things presented at the beginning and end of a sequence are more memorable (see  Lidwell, Holden, and Butler)
 * **simulation exercises**: deep approximations of human or environmental conditions, with an emphasis on empathy and functional interaction (see Martin and Hanington)
 * **speculative design**: favours inquiry, experimentation, and expression over usability and marketability; calls attention to the possibilities and consequences of technological development and implementation; treats futures as media for imaginative thought; asks what is possible, plausible, probable, and preferable (see Carl DiSalvo and Jonathan Lukens; Anthony Dunne and Fiona Raby; and Stuart Candy)
 * **stability (refining)**: stable design environments favour refinement (see Lidwell, Holden, and Butler)
 * **stickiness (SUCCES)**: one explanation for why things go viral; Simple, Unexpected, Concrete, Credible, Emotional, Stories (see Lidwell, Holden, and Butler)
 * **storyboarding**: visual narrative that generates empathy and communicates the context for proposed design (usually only three to six panels) (see Martin and Hanington)
+* **structural forms**: masses (materials that are piled or stacked to create forms), frames (struts joined to form a skeleton), and shells (wrap around a volume) (see Lidwell, Holden, and Butler)
 * **swimlanes**: four in total, presented in parallel; storyboard lane (captures events in a user story using comics, photographs, images), user experience lane (details user experience with a flowchart), business process lane (articulate the business logic of the experience), and tools and systems lane (back-end technologies that support actions) (see Martin and Hanington)
+* **uniform connectedness**: things connected with lines or boxes are perceived to more related than things not connected (see Lidwell, Holden, and Butler)
 * **volatility (experimentation)**: volatile environments tend to favour experimentation (see Lidwell, Holden, and Butler)
 * **wireframing**: a technique for drawing the structure, layout, hierarchy, format, and functionality of an interface; used to express concepts in visual form; usually done early in a project; specific content (particular images or certain words) is saved for later, and placeholder content (such as lorem ipsum) is used instead
 * **Wizard of Oz**: participants are led to believe they are interacting with a working prototype, but in reality a researcher is acting as a proxy from behind the scenes; experience is realistic but the prototype isn't functioning (see Martin and Hanington)